m4d3bug/madebug.github.io/source/_posts/hello-pxe-kickstart.md

 *In this post, I am going to markdown how to build a unattended PXE Server by using kickstart in BIOS and UEFI.*

-*And we need to run the service on the same machine: TFTP, DHCP & httpd.*
+*And we will run these services on the same machine with PXE: TFTP, DHCP & httpd.*

 ## *Environmental preparation*